meilisearch/specifications/text/0059-geo-search.md

 ### I. Summary

-The purpose of this specification is to add the **geo-search** first iteration feature to filter and sort the search results as an end-user.
-This first iteration allows to filter the documents in a geo circle shape and sort them around a geographical point.
+The purpose of this specification is to add a first iteration of the **geo-search** feature to give geo-filtering and geo-sorting capabilities at search time.

 #### Summary Key points